 Lifelong Learning Whether you are a REME veteran or did not know what REME stood for until today, we have resources and activities to help you learn something new.
 Visit the Museum The best way to learn more about REME history is a visit to the REME Museum.
 Our exciting, modern displays chart the story of the Corps from its formation in 1942 to the present day in rare artefacts, fascinating photographs and personal recollections.
 Why not Plan a Visit?
 There's lots to learn across our eight modern, interactive galleries.
 Book a tour If you want to delve deeper why not book a tour for yourself and your friends?
 For a competitive price one of our REME experts can unlock little known stories, based on their research and memories.
 Visit our Tours page to find out more.
 Talks and events We host a busy programme of talks and other events throughout the year.
 From evening lectures from serving REME personnel to our popular World War Two Day, there’s lots of opportunities to learn and connect.
 Visit our Events page to see what's on.
 Earley Risers Model Club exhibit their creations at our annual model show.
-Read up online We have put together a short History of the Royal Electrical and Mechanical Engineers to get you started.
-You can also visit the Museum Blog to enjoy morsels of REME history from every decade.
+Read up online We have put together the Museum Blog to enjoy morsels of REME history from every decade.
 We share artefacts from our stores, in depth articles and behind the scenes news.
 It’s all free and you can access posts from your phone or computer.
 If you'd rather read offline, we've put together some of our top REME Book Recommendations in a post on our blog.
 Follow us on social media Get new articles and exclusive REME content straight to your feed by following the REME Museum on Facebook, Twitter or Instagram.
 Our social media pages are also a great place to interact with other learners.
 Motorcycle trials organised by 10 Base Workshop REME, located Madras, now Chennai, India, 1945.
 After commemorating #VJDay earlier this month we’re highlighting other items in our collection related to #REME in SE Asia pic.twitter.com/tgiUq6EW2g — REME Museum (@REME_MUSEUM) August 26, 2020 We share REME photos, artefacts and news across our social media pages, including our Twitter.
 Volunteering The Museum is supported by a team of hard-working and enthusiastic volunteers who help with collections, events and activities.
 Volunteering is a good way to meet new people, learn new skills and support the Museum.
 View our Volunteer page to see current volunteer opportunities.
 Accessibility We want to share the REME story with as many people as possible.
 We have lots of information about accessibility for Museum visits on our dedicated Accessibility page.
 We are also happy to talk through anything we can do to help you access our content.
 Contact us with any questions.
 Virtual tour Whether you're preparing for a visit or just want a sneaky look behind the scenes, it's worth checking out our Virtual Tour.
 Use this fantastic, interactive tool to navigate through our galleries and public spaces while viewing some of the intriguing artefacts we have on display.
 Click the arrow button below to launch the tour.